-Trinity hosted their first Queer Health Fair on Thursday, Sept.
-12. Fourteen on-and off-campus organizations gathered to educate students about queer health.
+Trinity University hosted its first Queer Health Fair on Thursday, Sept.
+12. Fourteen on and off-campus organizations gathered to educate students about queer health.

 The event featured organizations like the San Antonio AIDS Foundation and Pride Center San Antonio.
 Speakers played music from Chappell Roan and other artists while students made crafts and learned about resources for queer health.
 While providing resources was a priority, the Wellness Services office noted that they also wanted students to have fun.
 They provided snacks, a photo booth and a bracelet making activity for students.